priv-kweihmann/meta-sca/docs/conf/suppression.md

 For this purpose you can configure global suppression or fatal-error.
 In the subdirectory __recipes-sca-rules__ you can find __rules__-files for each tool.

-E.g. when you want to configure the behavior of pylint for when invoked on an image, you need to modify (or overload in your own layer) the files from __sca-image-pylint__.
+E.g. when you want to configure the behavior of pylint when being invoked on an image, you need to modify (or overload in your own layer) the files from __sca-image-pylint__.

 Each of these rule-recipe consists of two files

 * suppress - which adds suppressions
 * fatal - which adds fatal errors

 ### suppress file

-In this file you can insert any error id which should suppressed in output for the given tool and SCA-mode.
+In this file you can insert any error ID which should suppressed in output for the given tool and SCA-mode.
 Per line one error-id could be inserted

 ### fatal file

-In this file you can insert any error id which terminate the build immediately.
+In this file you can insert any error ID which terminates the build immediately.
 Use this for e.g. regression.
 Per line one error-id could be inserted.